Irina Nijinska: Career

 Irina Nijinska was also instrumental in promoting her mother's works through her involvement in two historic museum exhibitions.
-"Bronislava Nijinska: a Dancer's Legacy," was curated by Nancy Van Norman Baer and first seen at the Cooper-Hewitt Museum in New York, from March to July of1986, then at the California Palace of the Legion of Honor in San Francisco, from September 1986 to January 1987.
+"Bronislava Nijinska: a Dancer's Legacy," was curated by Nancy Van Norman Baer and first seen at the Cooper-Hewitt Museum in New York, from March to July of 1986, then at the California Palace of the Legion of Honor in San Francisco, from September 1986 to January 1987.
 "La Nijinska: Choreographer, Dancer, Teacher" was curated by Madeleine Nichols and exhibited at the Dance Collection of the New York Public Library, from December 1990 through April 1991, commemorating the 100th anniversary of Bronislava Nijinska's birth.

+Death

+In 2 July 1991 at age 77, Irina Nijinska died in a hospital room in Inglewood, California, after suffering a stroke on May 29, in Amsterdam.
+Family members, friends, and colleagues gathered to pay tribute to her at a symposium at the New York Public Library for the Performing Arts in November 1991.

+Personal life

 In 1946 Irina had married Gibbs S. Raetz; they had two children, Natalie and George.
-In 1991 at age 77, Irina Nijinska died in a hospital room in Inglewood after suffering a stroke on May 29, in Amsterdam.
-Family members, friends, and colleagues gathered to pay tribute to her at a symposium at the New York Public Library for the Performing Arts in November 1991.